 The wanted signal applies to all supported polarizations, under the assumption of polarization match.
-The interferer shall be polarization matched in-band and the polarization maintained for OOB measurements.
+The interferer shall be polarization matched in-band and the polarization maintained for out-of-band frequencies.

-For BS type 2-O the OTA out-of-band blocking requirement apply from 30 MHz to FUL_low – 1500 MHz and from FUL_high + 1500 MHz up to 2nd harmonic of the upper frequency edge of the operating band.
+For BS type 2-O the OTA out-of-band blocking requirement apply from 30 MHz to FUL,low – 1500 MHz and from FUL,high + 1500 MHz up to 2nd harmonic of the upper frequency edge of the operating band.